A. Norman Jeffares: Early life and education

-Jeffares was born in Dublin, educated at Dublin High School, Trinity College Dublin (where he was elected a Scholar in classics in 1941), and Oriel College, Oxford.
+Jeffares was born in Dublin, Ireland, educated at Dublin High School, Trinity College Dublin (where he was elected a Scholar in classics in 1941), and Oriel College, Oxford.

 Academic career

 Jeffares took up his first academic appointment at the Department of English at the University of Groningen in 1947 and then moved to the University of Edinburgh in 1948.
-In 1951, at the very early age of 30, he was appointed to the Jury Chair of English at the University of Adelaide where he stayed until taking up the Chair of English at the University of Leeds in 1957.
+In 1951, at the very early age of 30, he was appointed to the Jury Chair of English at the University of Adelaide, where he stayed until taking up the Chair of English at the University of Leeds in 1957.
 Finally, he moved to the University of Stirling in 1974.
-While at Leeds, he was a founder of The Journal of Commonwealth Literature.

 He retired as Emeritus Professor of English in 1985.

+A specialist interest throughout his career was the life and works of W. B. Yeats, a subject upon which he was considered a leading authority.

+While at Leeds, he was a founder of The Journal of Commonwealth Literature, and was also editor of the publication A Review of English Literature, published by Longmans.

+He was the founder of the York Notes series of revision guides, which are still widely used by GCSE and A-Level students.

 Honours

-In 1978 he was made an honorary fellow of Trinity College Dublin.
+In 1978, he was made an honorary fellow of Trinity College Dublin.
 On Australia Day 1988, Jeffares was appointed an Honorary Member of the Order of Australia, "for service to the study of Australian literature overseas".

 In 2013, an edition of the Yeats Annual was dedicated to him.